wur-bioinformatics/introduction-to-bioinformatics/week1.md

 For example, methionine, alanine, leucine, and glutamic acid are favoured in α-helices, whereas proline, glycine, and tyrosine are disfavoured.
 Also, valine, isoleucine, tyrosine, cysteine, tryptophan, phenylalanine, and threonine are more frequently found in β-sheets, compared to α-helices.
 In turns, glycine, asparagine, proline, and serine are preferred.
-These preferences are used to predict secondary structure elements in proteins (see Week 4).
+These preferences are used to predict secondary structure elements in proteins (see [week 4](week4)).
 :::
+%#% Reference to week 4 is made, however, week 4 no longer discusses secondary structure elements (as of now).
 The peptide bond is very rigid and planar, i.e., it cannot rotate to form the elements of protein structure.
 However, the N-C<sub>α</sub> and the C<sub>α</sub>-C bonds can freely rotate, being only limited by the size and properties of the R-groups.
 The 3D shape of the polypeptide backbone is thus determined by two **torsion angles**: